My Heart Will Go On: Composition

 "My Heart Will Go On" is in the key of E major.
-The verses follow the chord progression of E–Bsus4–Aadd9–E–B, while the choruses follow C♯m–B–A–B. The song modulates to A-flat major at the end.
-It contains emphasis on the instrumental arranging.
-Usage of Tin Whistle is prominent, backed by melodic use of strings and rhythm guitars.
-The song features both acoustic and electronic instrumentation.
+The verses follow the chord progression E–Bsus4–Aadd9–E–B, while the choruses follow C♯m–B–A–B. The song modulates to A♭ major at the end.
+It places weight on the instrumental arranging.
+The use of Tin Whistle is prominent, supported by melodic strings and rhythm guitars.
+The song uses both acoustic and electronic instrumentation.
 Dion's vocal performance is described as "emotional" and "demanding" by Pandora Radio.

-The Horner-Franglen "demo" version of the ballad runs a little over five minutes and has an extended ending with longer, segmented vocalizations by Dion.
+The Horner–Franglen demo version of the ballad runs a little over five minutes and includes an extended ending with longer, segmented vocalizations by Dion.
 Franglen mixed the final film and soundtrack version, expanding on the demo and adding orchestra to the final chorus.
-It is this version which appears on the Titanic soundtrack album and is also played over the ending credits of the film.
+This version appears on the Titanic soundtrack album and is also played over the ending credits of the film.

-When the single was to be released to radio, it was produced further by Walter Afanasieff who added string and electric guitar, as well as rearranged portions of the song.
-This version, which runs a little over four and a half minutes, appears on both the 4-track maxi single and Dion's album Let's Talk About Love.
-At the height of the song's popularity, some radio stations in the US and the UK played an edited version of the song, that had dramatic moments of dialogue from Jack and Rose, the lead characters in the film, inserted in between Dion's vocal lines.
+When the single was prepared for radio release, Walter Afanasieff provided additional production, who added string and electric guitar parts and rearranged sections.
+This version, which runs a little over four and a half minutes, appears on both the four-track maxi-single and Dion's album Let's Talk About Love.
+At the height of the song's popularity, some radio stations in the US and the UK played an edited version that inserted dramatic dialogue from Jack and Rose, the film's lead characters, between Dion's vocal lines.

 Sissel Kyrkjebø

-The Norwegian singer Sissel Kyrkjebø was scheduled to record the song for the film in 1997, but Dion's vocals were preferred due to Horner's decision to support Dion's career.
+The Norwegian singer Sissel Kyrkjebø was scheduled to record "My Heart Will Go On" for Titanic in 1997, but Dion's vocals were chosen due to Horner's decision to support Dion's career.
 In a December 2014 interview, Horner said: "When I had completed the Titanic [film], I had to decide for Celine Dion or Sissel['s] [vocals].
 Sissel I am very close, while Celine I had known since she was 18, and I had already written three film songs for [her].
 But that was before Celine was known and filmmakers and marketing people had not done what they should have done for Celine and [her] songs.
 So I felt I owed her a Titanic chance, but I could [still] have used Sissel there".
 Instead, Kyrkjebø completed much of the score for the soundtrack album, Titanic: Music from the Motion Picture.
-Dion accepted to sing a demo for the film, despite being initially hesitant to record as she had already done three film songs earlier.
-Years later, Horner chose Kyrkjebø to perform "My Heart Will Go On" on both world premieres of Titanic 3D (2012) and Titanic Live (2015).
+Dion agreed to sing a demo for the film, despite being initially hesitant as she had already recorded three film songs earlier.
+Years later, Horner chose Kyrkjebø to perform "My Heart Will Go On" at both world premieres of Titanic 3D (2012) and Titanic Live (2015).